AISpaceXDragon/public-code/README.md

 python preperation/createLabels.py --datadir $ANUE --id-type $IDTYPE --color [True|False] --instance [True|False] --num-workers $C
 ```

-- ANUE is the path to the AutoNUE dataset
+- ANUE is the path to the AutoNUE dataset(the path to the gtFine for any dataset you have downloaded from the IDD website,for example: "/Users/srimanthdhondy/Programs/autodataset/idd20kII",here the idd20kII has two folders gtFine and leftImg8bit)
 - IDTYPE can be id, csId, csTrainId, level3Id, level2Id, level1Id.
 - color True  generates the color masks
 - instance True generates the instance masks with the id given by IDTYPE